-After initially barring "Django Unchained," Chinese officials allowed it to be released in the country — with deep revisions to some of the film's bloodier scenes.
-"When you start editing out violence from a Quentin Tarantino movie, it's a little bit like removing all the sports from a football game," he said.
+Take "Django Unchained," for example.
+Chinese officials initially barred the the bloody Quentin Tarantino film, but eventually allowed it to be released with deep revisions to some of the film's more violent scenes. ("When you start editing out violence from a Quentin Tarantino movie, it's a little bit like removing all the sports from a football game," he said.)

 And in "Iron Man 3," two Chinese characters who had simple cameos in the original version, were given full back stories for the Chinese version.

-Those scenes made especially for Chinese theatergoers are so minor, Horn said, that the film's director didn't even direct scenes that are shown for Chinese audiences. ("Iron Man 3" is expected to gross about $130 million there.)
+Those scenes made especially for Chinese theatergoers are so inconsequential to the plot, Horn said, that the film's director, Shane Black, didn't even direct them. ("Iron Man 3" is expected to gross about $130 million there.)

 So how does this go over with American filmmakers?
 And what about the big studios?